Medicaid eligibility and enrollment in Utah

 While lawmakers in Utah were considering a scaled-back version of Medicaid expansion, consumer advocates were working to gather enough signatures to get a Medicaid expansion initiative on the 2018 ballot in Utah.
 They were successful, and the Utah Medicaid Expansion Initiative passed with more than 53% support in the 2018 election.
 The Utah Medicaid expansion ballot initiative, which called for Medicaid to be expanded to households with income up to 138% of the poverty level — with no strings attached — garnered support from numerous groups in the state, including AARP Utah and the Utah chapter of the American Academy of Pediatrics.

-The text of the ballot initiative called for Medicaid expansion in Utah to take effect as of April 1, 2019, and for Utah to raise the state sales tax by 0.15% (from 4.7% to 4.85%) in order to fund the state’s portion of the cost of Medicaid expansion.
+The text of the ballot initiative called for Medicaid expansion in Utah to take effect as of April 1, 2019, and for Utah to raise the state sales tax by 0.15% (from 4.7% to 4.85%) to fund the state’s portion of the cost of Medicaid expansion.

 Utah’s then-Governor, Gary Herbert, said that he would not block Medicaid expansion if the ballot measure passed — which it did — despite his opposition to the ballot initiative (this was in contrast with Maine’s former Governor LePage, who blocked Maine’s voter-approved Medicaid expansion ballot initiative for more than a year; it was eventually implemented when a new governor took over in 2019).